holladayian/hang-in-there-boilerplate/README.md

 - Viewed saved posters on a separate page
 - Delete saved covers

+We also implemented form-validation as an optional extension.

 ## Learning

 - Write clean, DRY JavaScript to store our data